 Perpetual Calendar – Weekday computation in your head

-To compute the (Gregorian calendar's) weekday for any date, all you need are the following formula and table:
+To compute the (Gregorian calendar's) weekday for any date, you have a choice between computing more or memorizing some numbers.
+Note: In the formulas, the following operators are used:

 ( DayOfMonth + MonthCode + Year + Year/4 – 2×(Century%4) – isLeapJanFeb ) % 7